 “Yes it is,” I said gently.
 “But only if you really get to the root cause, and find a way to pull that root.”

 “So the laws enacted during the eighties and nineties weren’t the cause?”

 “Sure they were a cause, but what caused the laws?”

-“Jeeze, every time I talk to you, stuff get so overwhelming,” she said at last.
+“Jeeze, every time I talk to you, stuff gets so overwhelming,” she said at last.

-“Yeah, I know,” I could help but laugh.
+“Yeah, I know,” I couldn’t help but laugh.
 “The world is very overwhelming.
-I think it was easier when we didn’t get phone calls unless we were plugged into a wall, and if we need to do research, we had to head to the library, and if we wanted to find out what was happening in the world, we had to choose between four channels two times a day.
+I think it was easier when we didn’t get phone calls unless we were plugged into a wall, and if we need to do research, we had to head to the library.
+If we wanted to find out what was happening in the world, we had to choose between four channels two times a day.
 Stuff was built and grown in our communities instead of overseas.
 Oh, and we had newspapers, and we paid our newspaper boys.”